JoshuaEbenezer/hdrpatchmax/README.md

-# HDR CHIPQA: No-Reference Video Quality Assessment for HDR using Space-Time Chips
+# HDRPatchMAX: No-Reference Video Quality Assessment for HDR and SDR using contrast-based segmentation

-This repository contains code for HDR ChipQA and ChipQA.
+This repository contains code for HDRPatchMAX.

 ## Requirements